ec429/fc-aviation/README.md

 In this ruleset, there are only a handful of ground and sea unit types — but over a hundred air units!
 As well as a 50-year span of technology (from the pioneer era to the early supersonic age), there are an efflorescence of different _categories_ of aeroplane, many with their own special rules.

 Bombers, dive bombers, torpedo bombers and strike aircraft attack ground (or in some cases sea) units.
 Ground units can make airborne assaults either by parachute or by glider.
 Gliders are towed by bombers, and expended once dropped; paratroops jump from transport aircraft.
 Sea units can transport either carrier-capable aeroplanes, seaplanes or ground units.
 Airliners create trade routes between cities.
+Blimps and flying-boats patrol the seas, hunting submarines.
 Reconnaissance planes watch the enemy to find out what he's up to...

 ... and Fighters try to shoot down everything else!